Looking through a systemic lens

 The LCT concept is based on the Life Cycle Management approach.

 Life Cycle Management (LCM) is an integrated approach to measure and minimize the impacts on the environment, the economy and society of a product, process or service during its entire life cycle.

-LCM uses a toolbox made up of different approaches and methods, including:
+LCM uses a toolbox of different approaches and methodologies, including:

 There are many advantages for companies that choose to use LCM, which significantly reduces overall production costs by decreasing both the energy requirements and use of raw materials.
 This reduction then has a positive impact on the environment, as the company releases fewer harmful emissions.
 LCM also enhances the company’s image to consumers, the public, and governments.

 Among the proposed tools offered by LCM, Life Cycle Assessment (LCA) represents one of the most thorough and reliable methods.

 LCA has become an important tool for the environmental impact assessment of products and materials and businesses are increasingly relying on this method for decision-making.

 “LCA is a key pillar in the understanding of the environmental impacts related to the BabyNes system and helps to identify opportunities towards enhancing overall product sustainability.”